 Units are equipped with a single-stage integrated control.
 This control manages ignition timing, heating mode fan off delays and indoor blower speeds based on selections made using the control dip switches and jumpers.
-For Low GWP DIP switch settings see section VII- Low GWP Application.
+See section VII for Low GWP DIP switch settings.
 The control includes an internal watchguard feature which automatically resets the ignition control when it has been locked out.
 After one hour of continuous thermostat demand for heat, the watchguard will break and remake thermostat demand to the furnace and automatically reset the control to relight the furnace.

-Accessory Terminals FIGURE 3
+Accessory Terminals

 One line voltage "ACC" 1/4" spade terminal is provided on the furnace integrated control.
+See FIGURE 5 for integrated control configuration.
 This terminal is energized when the indoor blower is operating.
 Any accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
 If an accessory rated at greater than one amp is connected to this terminal, it is necessary to use an external relay.

 One line voltage "HUM" 1/4" spade terminal is provided on the furnace integrated control.
+See FIGURE 5 for integrated control configuration.
 This terminal is energized in the heating mode when the combustion air inducer is operating.
 Any humidifier rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
 If a humidifier rated at greater than one amp is connected to this terminal, it is necessary to use an external relay.

 One 24V "H" 1/4" spade terminal is provided on the furnace integrated control.
+See FIGURE 5 for integrated control configuration.
 The terminal is energized in the heating mode when the combustion air inducer is operating and the pressure switch is closed.
 Any humidifier rated up to 0.5 amp can be connected to this terminal with the ground leg of the circuit connected to ground or the "C" terminal.